fenriskiba/MtG-SealedSimulator/README.md

   * Draft simulation
   * Networked connection to draft with other users
 6. Version 3.5:
-  * Cube Draft based on provided list of cards
+  * Cube Draft/Sealed based on provided list of cards
+7. Version 4.0:
+  * Tracking user draft statistics

 Please Note: The start of this project is being done for a class, and as a result these steps may change as I learn more of the tools I will be using